Today we visited the beautiful creekside village of Golant, near Fowey, to join Encounter Cornwall on a canoe trip up the River Fowey.

 Jasmine was wrapped up really warm as she was going to be sitting still and it is always colder on the water.
 She was kitted out with a brilliant little buoyancy aid, especially useful to keep her upright when she fell asleep on the way home…

 We confidently paddled off from the boatyard (parking in the car park next door) and joined a small group of adventurers paddling with the tide en route for the beautiful village of Lerryn.
 Trips always try to take advantage of the tide and paddle with the flow, making the job easier.
 We stuck close to the bank in order to spot wildlife better.
-Karen and David, armed with binoculars and vast knowledge of local wildlife, pointed out creatures which we would have surely missed.
+Our guides, armed with binoculars and vast knowledge of local wildlife, pointed out creatures which we would have surely missed.

 I found the paddling quite easy once I had got over the fear of Jasmine diving out, and she settled down to watch the banks slide past, chatting away about what she could see.
 Our first stop was at the historic boathouse of the Penquite estate, a favourite haunt of King Edward VII when he was the Prince of Wales.